naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Tracker/README.md

 # WP Revenue Tracker

-Track and visualize your WordPress site's revenue from ads, affiliate links, and digital product sales.
+Track and visualize revenue from multiple sources including ads, affiliate links, digital sales, and donations.

 ## Features
-- Add revenue entries for ads, affiliate commissions, and digital product sales
+- Add revenue entries with source, amount, and date
 - Visualize revenue data with interactive charts
-- Simple dashboard for quick overview
+- Easy-to-use admin interface

 ## Installation
-1. Upload the plugin folder to your `/wp-content/plugins/` directory
+1. Upload the plugin file to your WordPress plugins directory (`/wp-content/plugins/`)
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Access the dashboard under 'Revenue Tracker' in the admin menu
+3. Access the Revenue Tracker from the admin sidebar

 ## Setup
 - No additional setup required.
-Start adding revenue data right away.
+Start adding revenue data immediately.

 ## Usage
-- Use the form to add new revenue entries
-- View your revenue trends in the chart
+- Go to Revenue Tracker in the admin menu
-- Data is stored in WordPress options for easy access and backup
+- Fill in the source, amount, and date

-## Requirements
-- WordPress 5.0+
-- JavaScript enabled in admin
+- Click 'Save Revenue'
+- View your revenue chart below

 ## Support
 For support, please contact the plugin author.